eli1982/intellij-perl-plugin/README.md

 There's a lot to do (here's some of the things)
 -----------------------------------------------
--detect imports
--support ctrl click imports (multiple sources) - references -support import with qw
+-support ctrl click imports (multiple sources) - (references handling in PropertyReferenceContributor) -update cache while editing files (Cache is in ModulesContainer) -add format support (spacing in PerlFormattingModelBuilder) -add scoping blocks (for subs etc...)
--detect constants
--ignore block comments for better support
--update cache while editing files
--add format support
--add scoping blocks (for subs etc...)